Cappuccinuo/LeetCode/Recursion/779. K-th Symbol in Grammar/README.md

 So we can use ^ to achieve the goal, cause 1 ^ 0 = 1, 0 ^ 0 = 0.

 Parent digit can be called by recursive, kthGrammar(N - 1, (K + 1) / 2).
 Operate ^ with (~K & 1)

+Solution 2 : Recursion (Flip Variant)

+We can see that the left half is exactly the same as last row, and right half is flip the left half.

+So K <= 1 << N - 2(half of N - 1). return kthGrammar(N - 1, K)

+else, return kthGrammar(N -1, K - (1 << N - 2)) ^ 1.

+Solution 3 : Binary Count

+The number of times we will flip the final answer is just the number of 1s in the binary representation of  K - 1